Research

 Machine learning applications in geophysics

-We have been applying machine-learning-based methods to identify seismic signals precursory to eruptions [Yuan et al., SRL 2019] as well as produce high-resolution earthquake catalogs which improve our ability to map fault structures and study earthquake interactions [Tan et al., TSR 2021] and foreshock sequences [Zhu et al., EPSL 2022].
-These studies are part of a long-lasting effort to improve earthquake and eruption monitoring and forecasting.
+We have applied machine learning to identify seismic signals precursory to eruptions [Yuan et al., SRL 2019; Wang et al., GRL 2024], improve detection of different types of seismic events [Cheng et al., SRL 2023; Zhong and Tan, GRL 2024; Wang et al., SRL 2024], as well as produce high-resolution earthquake catalogs to map fault structures and study earthquake interactions [Tan et al., TSR 2021], foreshock sequences [Liu et al., EPSL 2025], and swarms [Liu et al., Geology 2024], including along oceanic faults [Liu and Tan, GJI 2025].

 How faults respond to stress changes

-We have been examining how earthquake rate [Tan et al., GRL 2018] and frequency-magnitude distribution [Tan et al., EPSL 2019] vary with tidal stress.
-This sheds light on how earthquakes nucleate, as well as the frictional property and stress state of natural faults [Scholz et al., Nature Communications 2019].
-We have also combined geodetic and seismic data to study reservoir-induced earthquakes in Pakistan [Barkat et al., SRL 2022].
+We have examined how earthquake rate [Tan et al., GRL 2018] and frequency-magnitude distribution [Tan et al., EPSL 2019] vary with tidal stress to probe how earthquakes nucleate and constrain the frictional property of natural faults [Scholz et al., Nature Communications 2019].
+We have also investigated how the dynamic triggering of earthquakes by teleseismic waves relate to permeability changes [Barkat et al., EPSL 2024] as well as how reservoir [Barkat et al., SRL 2022; 2024] and landslide-dammed lakes [Zhang et al., Nature Communications 2024] can trigger earthquakes.

-Ocean-bottom seismometer trapped in freshly-erupted lava flow.
+Ocean-bottom seismometer (OBS) trapped in lava flow.
 Watch how a remotely operated vehicle rescued one of them here [Image courtesy of WHOI/NSF].

 Moment-duration scaling: Comparison between San Andreas slow events (dots) and proposed scaling for regular (green bar) and slow (blue bar) earthquakes.

-Through statistical modeling, we have quantified the clustering properties of low-frequency earthquakes and inferred the scaling properties of slow-slip events.
+Through statistical modelling, we have quantified the clustering properties of low-frequency earthquakes to infer the scaling properties of slow-slip events.
 We seek to understand why faults can slip over a wide range of velocities and reveal the dynamics governing transient fault slips [Tan and Marsan, Science Advances 2020].
-We are also investigating the source processes underlying low-frequency earthquakes at volcanic regions and their utility for tracking magma movement and forecasting eruptions [Song et al., GRL 2023].
+We have also applied machine learning to improve detection of long-period earthquakes at volcanic regions [Zhong and Tan, GRL 2024] and are investigating their underlying source processes and utility for tracking magma movement and forecasting eruptions [Song et al., GRL 2023; Song and Tan, JGR 2025].